retinify/.github/profile/README.md

 - 🌐 **Minimal Dependencies**: The pipeline depends only on CUDA Toolkit, cuDNN, and TensorRT, providing a lean and production-grade foundation.

 ## Contact
-For all inquiries, including support, collaboration, and EULA-related matters, please contact:
+For all inquiries, including support, collaboration, please contact:
 **[contact@retinify.ai](mailto:contact@retinify.ai)**

 ---